 Advisory Committee Comment

 "Base term" is the term of imprisonment selected under section 1170(b) from the three possible terms.
 (See section 1170(a)(3); People v.
 Scott (1994) 9 Cal.4th 331, 349.)
 Following the United States Supreme Court decision in Cunningham v.
-California (2007) 549 U.S.__ [127 S.Ct.
-856.], the Legislature amended the determinate sentencing law.
+California (2007) 549 U.S. 270, the Legislature amended the determinate sentencing law.
 (See Sen. Bill 40; Stats.
 2007, ch.
 3.)
 To comply with those changes, these rules were also amended.
 In light of those amendments, for clarity, the phrase "base term" in (4) and (5) was replaced with "one of the three authorized prison terms."
+This language was subsequently changed to "three authorized terms of imprisonment" to incorporate county jail sentences under section 1170(h) in light of more recent legislative amendments to the determinate sentencing law.
+(See Assem.
+Bill 109; Stats.
+2011, ch.
+15.)
 It is an open question whether the definitions in (4) and (5) apply to enhancements for which the statute provides for three possible terms.
 The Legislature in SB 40 amended section 1170(b) but did not modify sections 1170.1(d), 12022.2(a), 12022.3(b), or any other section providing for an enhancement with three possible terms.
 The latter sections provide that "the court shall impose the middle term unless there are circumstances in aggravation or mitigation."
 (See, e.g., section 1170.1(d).)
 It is possible, although there are no cases addressing the point, that this enhancement triad with the presumptive imposition of the middle term runs afoul of Cunningham.
 Because of this open question, rule 4.428(b) was deleted.